alandolsi/zimmerei-mustermann/PRD.md

 # Planning Guide

-A professional website for a German timber construction and carpentry company showcasing their craftsmanship, services, and portfolio.
+A professional website for Mustermann Zimmerei, a German timber construction and carpentry company showcasing their craftsmanship, services, and portfolio.

 **Experience Qualities**:
 1. **Craftsmanship** - The design should communicate precision, quality, and traditional woodworking expertise through careful attention to detail